Dancers and crowds fill a downtown street during a large Pride parade

 Where should I stay for Charlotte Pride?

-Stay in Uptown to walk to the festival and parade (Kimpton Tryon Park, The Ivey's, JW Marriott, and Moxy are all steps from the action), or in South End to be near the bars and breweries.
+Stay in Uptown to walk to the festival and parade (The Ivey's and Moxy sit closest to First Ward Park, with the JW Marriott and Kimpton Tryon Park a short walk further), or in South End to be near the bars and breweries.
 Either way, pick a spot near a Blue Line station and you'll reach both the festival and the nightlife easily.
 Book 1–2 months ahead — Uptown fills for Pride and for arena events.

 See all upcoming LGBTQ+ events in Charlotte on Out x Out →